Zero (Drakengard): Fictional biography

-Reception
+Critical reception

 Zero has received a mixed reaction from western video game critics.
 GamesRadar's Becky Cunningham praised Tara Platt's performance in the role, and that her relationship with Mikhail helped humanize her.
 GameSpot's Heidi Kemps found Zero entertaining despite her negative portrayal, enjoying the points where she breaks the fourth wall to critique the game's puzzles and finding that she "related to [Zero] as the game progressed, which is not something I typically feel for antihero characters."
 Eurogamer's Chris Schilling found that Zero's presence turned the game into "a jet-black comedy", comparing her favorably to Jordan Belfort: while both unlikable characters, there was "something magnetic about their horribleness".
 Destructoid's Chris Carter commended Drakengard 3 and Zero, saying "[he] was drawn into [Drakengard 3's] world and its cast of characters, and I wanted to see Zero's journey through from start to finish."
 This view was shared by Will Borger of Gaming Bolt, who called story, characters, world, and in particular Zero, the reasons for playing the game.
 In addition, he felt that players would find themselves relating to her more as the story progressed.

-Jim Sterling of The Escapist wrote that Zero's portrayal, especially her sexual empowerment and the fact that she had dominance over the male characters, was "refreshing".
+James Stephanie Sterling of The Escapist wrote that Zero's portrayal, especially her sexual empowerment and the fact that she had dominance over the male characters, was "refreshing".
 Capsule Computers' Travis Bruno commented that Zero is "largely the villain of the series", but that he felt the need to see her journey through to its end.
 Ron Duwell of Techno Buffalo, while commenting on the quality of the design of the characters, claimed that Zero was "the best looking of the bunch with her acrobatic kicks and sword slashes being pulled off without a hitch."
 Geoff Thew of Hardcore Gamer complimented the character, calling her actions, attitudes and language "a nicely self-contained example of how [Drakengard 3] plays with juxtaposition."
 Mike Splechta of GameZone agreed, stating "the character designs were fantastic.
 I loved Zero's look in particular; her white flowy dress only serves as a contrast to her violent behavior since it gets drenched in blood the more you tear enemies apart with her weapons."
 RPGFan's Derek Heemsbergen referred to Zero as "foul-mouthed butcher", although he was generally positive about her story and her interactions with Mikhail and the disciples, calling the latter "strange and often hilarious".
 Andrew Barker, in an analysis of the game for RPGFan, referred to her as "violence personified", noting how the game gradually justified her actions.
 She was also noted, alongside One, as being the only Intoner who had no real need for a disciple.
 In a final note, he said that he only felt comfortable with Zero during the game's fourth branch, where her motives were revealed.
 Anime News Network's Todd Ciolek described her as a conscious mockery of standard action-game protagonists, referring to her as "murderous, foul-mouthed, impulsive, abusive, and all but impossible to like."